MikeBeller/blog/content/posts/japan-post/index.md

 emperor!
 I mean a whole village for one ceremony.

 Afterwards we walked to Ginza and saw Sony Square and Ginza crossing.
-We visited Itōya — a 12 floor stationery store!
+We visited Itoya, a 12-floor stationery store!
 Bought some cards and had lunch at the cafe on top floor.

 Then on to Cafe de l’ambre — another "OG" coffee shop of Tokyo.
 Aged beans (!?).
 The coffee servings were much smaller than Chatei Hatou and the place was